Widowhood effect: Dietary

+Research has found that surviving spouses tended to experience significant weight loss after the death of their partner.
+It was theorized that these changes in weight are the result of differences in dietary intake before and after the death of a spouse.
+Danit Shahar and colleagues surveyed 116 older individuals in order to track their weight and eating habits over the course of their longitudinal study.
+Half of the participants were widowed, and the other half were non-widowed.
+The study found that the widowed subjects were more likely to eat meals alone than the married individuals.
+The diets of the widowed subjects also consisted of more commercial foods than their counterparts.
+The authors hypothesized that this weight loss was the result of the widowed participants not finding as much enjoyment in eating as they did before their spouses death.
+Widowed subjects had less of an appetite and as a result, lost weight over the course of the study.

 Takotsubo

-Takotsubo cardiomyopathy, also referred to as the broken heart syndrome, has been discussed in contexts surrounding great physical and emotional stress, such as circumstance in which someone has been widowed.
+Takotsubo cardiomyopathy, also referred to as broken heart syndrome, has been discussed in contexts surrounding great physical and emotional stress, such as when someone has been widowed.
 In addition, emotional stress has long been associated with myocardial infarction.
-In their research, Brenn and Ytterstad reported an increase in death of women 55–64 years old due to heart disease in the first week of widowhood than married women 55–64 years old (2016).
+In their research, Brenn and Ytterstad reported an increase in the death of women 55–64 years old due to heart disease in the first week of widowhood than married women 55–64 years old (2016).
 Although takotsubo is not considered to be the direct cause of death at this time, it is an observed phenomenon.